nautes-labs/website/src/en/guide/user-guide/project-pipeline-runtime.md

     // and resources are isolated between different event_sources.
     // Compared with shared mode, exclusive mode will consume more resources.
     "isolation": "$isolation",
+    // Optional
+    // account refers to the customization account,
+    // which is used to create a service account in the target environment's namespace by Nautes.
-    // The account refers to run runtime need an account.
+    // This account has the necessary permissions to ensure the pipeline runtime works normally,
-    // By default, the runtime creates an account with the name of the runtime.
-You can also specify an account or not.
-It is a Service Account for Kubernetes.
+    // such as cloning code repositories and getting artifact repository secrets.
+    // If not specified, the default service account with the same name as the pipeline runtime will be created.
     "account": "$account"
 }
 ```

+> For information on granting code repository authentication to the pipeline, refer to [Initialize a Product](run-a-pipeline.md#initialize-a-product).
+>
+> For information on pipeline plugins, refer to [How to write pipeline plugins](how_to_write_a_pipeline_plugin.md).

 ### Execute Create and Update Pipeline-Runtime Request